hazelcast/hazelcast/hazelcast-documentation/src/mapreduce/MR-API-Introduction.md

 Reducers doing the last bit of algorithm work.
 This can be aggregating values, calculating averages or anything else that is expected by the algorithm to work.

-Since values arrive in chunks the reduce method is called multiple times, for every emitted value for the creation key.
-This can happen multiple times per chunk if no Combiner implementation was configured for a job configuration.
+Since values arrive in chunks the reduce method is called multiple times, for every emitted value of the creation key.
+This also can happen multiple times per chunk if no Combiner implementation was configured for a job configuration.

-In difference of the combiners a reducers `finalizeReduce` method is only called once per reducer (which means once per key).
+In difference of the combiners, a reducers `finalizeReduce` method is only called once per reducer (which means once per key).
 So a reducer does not need to be able to reset its internal state at any time.

 Reducers can override `beginReduce` to do preparation work.